Matt-Eva/simple-express-backend-demo/README.md

 const cors = require("cors")
 ```

-Next, let's create a new varible called `app`.
+Next, let's create a new variable called `app`.
 This variable will represent our
 server!

 ```JavaScript